erebos12/what_is_agile/readme.md

 ## Individuals and interactions over processes and tools

-- Let people who do the job create the working processes.
+- Let those who do the work design their own working processes.
-  - Respect peoples expertise.
-They are the right people to change their working processes.
-(TRUST & RESPECT)
+  - Respect people’s expertise — they are the right ones to improve and change their workflows. (**TRUST & RESPECT**)
-  - self-organized (autonomuous) teams => no project-manager needed anymore!!!
+  - Self-organized (autonomous) teams → no need for a project manager anymore!
-  - teams decide on their own what process they follow.
-For example one team in an organization are using XP, another Scrum and a third team does Kanban
+  - Teams decide independently which process they follow.
+For example, one team might use XP, another Scrum, and a third Kanban.

-- Very often, other people (external experts, management etc) create processes on paper. (example Time-Manager at Toyota)
+- Very often, processes are defined by others (external experts, management, etc.) on paper.
+That is **not** agile!
+Let the people define the processes they work within — they know best what can be improved.

-- Management is supporter/servant, not the commander.
-Let the people do their job and the management helps to setup the best working environment.
-The main task for the management is to remove all kind of obstacles.
+- Management should act as a supporter or servant, not as a commander.
+Let people do their job while management focuses on creating the best possible work environment.
+The main responsibility of management is to remove any kind of obstacles.

 ## Working software over comprehensive documentation